interuss/monitoring/monitoring/uss_qualifier/scenarios/README.md

 ### Cleanup phase

-If a test scenario wants to perform a cleanup procedure follow any non-error termination of the rest of the scenario, it must:
+If a test scenario wants to perform a cleanup procedure following any non-error termination of the rest of the scenario, it must:

 1) Override the `cleanup()` method on the base `TestScenario` class
 2) Include a main section in the documentation named "Cleanup" that is documented like a test step (including, e.g., test checks when appropriate).